RahmaYasser/common-git-commands/README.md

 ```
 git add <file_name> >
 ```
->adding all modefied files to staging area:
+>adding all modified files to staging area:
 ```
 git add * OR git add -A OR git add .
 ```